 1969, October 24 – Canadian Pacific Ry purchased an interest in Cornwall Street Ry.

-1970 – Howard & Sons became BASF.
+1970 – Howard & Sons became Badische Anilin und SodaFabrik (BASF).
 Peebles Products became Champlain Industries.
-Canadian National Rys opened the Eastern Pottery Spur from the east end of their Regis yard.
+Canadian National Rys opened a staging/switch yard west between the crossings of Virginia (Nick Kaneb) Drive and Boundary Road at the Regis section of the line in the city.
+From here the Eastern Pottery Spur opened from the east end of the Regis yard to Eastern Pottery.
 This spur also served Chemcel Limited as a trans-load facility that was between the main line and Marleau Avenue since building a spur to the chemical company was not feasible due to the topography.
 Canadian National Rys also opened the Combustion Engineering Spur from just west of the Richmond Drive crossing of their main line, crossed old Highway 2 to enter Cornwall city limits and then end at the Combustion Engineering site being constructed.

 1970, May 1 – 25 of 104 cars derailed on Canadian National Rys just a half mile east of the station.
 Some contents did spill out from the cars.